outdreamer/build-a-cure-1/docs/idea_implementation_examples.md

         - impossible: cats hate Jesus Christ, who created physics

       - surprising relevance

-        - relevance circles
+        - relevance circles:

+        - intersection of alternate meaning waves: "the computer disk's memory was corrupted, so it didnt recognize its mother John McAfee and thought he was trying to kill it with antivirus medication, to prevent it from exploiting browser caches for personal gain"

-        - intersection of alternate meaning waves
+        - has two intersection points of alternate meaning waves for "memory" & "corruption":
+          1. memory corruption => amnesia
+          2. memory corruption => paranoia of being caught in corrupt, exploitative transactions, related to memory management

       - comical difference
         - between one sentence & the next: